What is a full abdominoplasty?

 Abdominoplasty is also called a ‘tummy tuck’ and is an operation designed to rejuvenate the abdominal area and removes excess fat and skin.
 It is often performed for patients who have either lost a lot of weight or to remove the excess loose tissue following childbirth.
 In most cases it restores weakened or separated muscles creating an improved abdominal contour.

 What to expect during your consultation?

 The success of the consultation depends on your openness and honesty in relation to what troubles you and your expectations of surgery.
 You will be asked questions about your health, desires and lifestyle.
 Different operations can be tailored to your needs and the potential outcomes and the risks and complications will be discussed with you.
 The operation removes excess tissue from the abdominal area and the type of abdominoplasty needs to be tailored to the individual.
-Various types of abdominoplasty procedures are available and may be combined with liposuction.
+Various types of full abdominoplasty procedures are available and may be combined with liposuction.
 It may involve lifting the whole abdominal skin, repositioning of the belly button and tightening of the abdominal muscles.
 For patients following significant weight loss other adjunctive procedures may be required.
 A consultation regarding the risks and limitations of surgery will help you to choose a procedure that will meet with your expectations.

 Preparing for tummy tuck surgery